nickdnj/VistterStudio/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the AGPL-3.0 License - see the `LICENSE` file for details.